xianminx/xianminx.github.com/_posts/2013-06-24-use-probability-to-approach-pi.md

 ---

 Once I found this interview question: calculate Pi.
-Where, all we have learned to calculate Pi in our primary math class by using regular polygon to approach a circle.
+Where, all of us have learned calculating Pi in our primary math class by using regular polygon to approach a circle.

 Today I am gonna show you a probability way.